iann0036/aws-account-controller/README.md

 # AWS Account Controller

-Manage the creation and deletion of sandbox-style accounts within CloudFormation (INCOMPLETE - WORK IN PROGRESS)
+Manage the creation and deletion of sandbox-style accounts (INCOMPLETE - WORK IN PROGRESS)